 Albertsons files for IPO touting omnichannel, private label strength

-Albertsons is officially looking to go public.
+Albertsons is looking to go public.
 After reports circulated that it was exploring the option of an initial public offering, the Boise, Idaho-based retailer on Friday filed a form for an IPO with the Securities and Exchange commission.

 The company said that the number of shares of stock it will offer, as well as the price range it will be offered at, have yet to be determined.
 It does contain an estimated capitalization of $11.2 billion.